Late Non-Ambulatory (Adults)

 Psychosocial and Mental Health Care

-The physical limitations and progression of Duchenne may make you feel angry or sad.
-Adults typically want to be more independent but feel frustrated because they require more care and assistance from others, such as parents.
-Adults with Duchenne may also be anxious about their health status.
-As muscle weakness progresses, people with Duchenne are at risk for becoming more isolated or socially withdrawn.
-Talk to your caregivers and support people about your feelings.
+The physical limitations and progression of Duchenne and Becker may make you feel angry or sad.
+Adults living with Duchenne or Becker may also be anxious about their health status and as muscle weakness progresses, they are at risk of becoming more isolated or socially withdrawn.
+Talk with your caregivers and support people about your feelings.
 Work with your caregivers and support people to remain involved in activities and friendships outside of the home and family.
 Family and individual counseling may be helpful at this stage and should be considered.

-PPMD has appreciated the work of the DMD Pathfinders, a user-led charity from the UK who work to promote choice and control and quality of life for teenagers and adults living with Duchenne Muscular Dystrophy.
+PPMD appreciates the work of the Pathfinders Neuromuscular Alliance, a user-led charity from the UK who work to promote choice and control and quality of life for teenagers and adults living with Duchenne Muscular Dystrophy.

-The DMD Pathfinders have developed a series of advice guides for teens and adults living with Duchenne, and have kindly given PPMD permission to share with our community.
+The Pathfinders Neuromuscular Alliance has developed a series of advice guides for teens and adults living with Duchenne, and have kindly given PPMD permission to share with our community.
 They have used their knowledge to create downloadable comprehensive guides in the areas of ventilation, nutrition, and technology usage.
-Please visit the following links to download and review these materials: